CertainRisk/Microsoft-Intune/README.md

 Unhealthy Connectors show at the top of the list, next are those with warnings and then the healthy connectors and lastly those that have not yet been enabled.

+# Benefits of Microsoft Intune

+## Endpoint Security

+Microsoft Intune seamlessly integrates with cloud-powered security controls and implements risk-based Conditional Access for apps and data.

+### Endpoint Security Management

+Intune offers a set of capabilities to simplify Endpoint Security Management:

+- **Security Baselines:** Create pre-configured groups of Windows settings to use as a template for other device profiles.

+- **BitLocker Management:** Manage BitLocker-based modern encryption for Windows 10/11.

+- **Advanced Threat Protection:** Utilize Microsoft Defender Advanced Threat Protection (ATP) and collaborate with iOS and Android for Mobile Threat Defense solutions.

+- **Secure Score:** Access a prioritized list of security vulnerabilities and an assessment of your security posture.

+- **Windows Hello for Business:** Enable passwordless authentication for Windows 10/11.

+# Unified Security with Microsoft Intune

+Securely access corporate resources using continuous assessment and intent-based policies through Conditional Access app control, powered by Microsoft Entra ID and seamlessly integrated into Microsoft Intune.

+## Unified Security Management

+- **Microsoft Defender for Intune:** Enables quick, automated remediation of app vulnerabilities.

+## Zero Trust Endpoint Strategy

+Microsoft Intune facilitates cross-platform device controls for your Zero Trust endpoint strategy, covering:

+### Endpoint Compliance and Risk

+- Adapt in real time to changes in device health.
+- Leverage Microsoft 365 cloud for risk evaluation.
+- Determine risks calculated based on advanced Microsoft machine learning.

+### Conditional Access

+- Define contextual policies at the user, location, device, and app levels.
+- Evaluate compliance enforced by Microsoft Entra ID for Conditional Access.

+### App Protection Policy

+- Protect apps and Office365 data on unmanaged devices.
+- Extend native platform security to meet all use cases.
+- 3rd Party risk and compliance signaliing

+# Unified Endpoint Management

+Intune seamlessly integrates with an organization's cloud journey.

+- Manage all PCs, Macs, and mobile devices in a centralized location.
+- Extend on-premises infrastructures with cloud securities.
+- Office 365 management with security, configuration management, and cloud optimization.
+- Secure Microsoft Apps and Edge for iOS and Android.

+# Zero Touch Provisioning with Microsoft Intune

+Simplify software updates and provisioning for all devices.
+Leveraging Windows Autopilot, Android Enterprise, Apple DEP, and Samsung Knox Mobile Enrollment allows you to:

+- Reduce the cost of device-image creation during provisioning.
+- Enable self-service provisioning for end users.
+- Enhance end-user productivity during machine provisioning.
+- Ensure out-of-the-box security for new and updated machines.
+- Lower costs associated with keeping device hardware current.

+# Protecting Your Data Without Enrollment

+Mobile Application Management without enrollment, known as MAM-WE, can effectively manage sensitive data on almost any device.
+It supports two configurations:

+**Intune MDM + MAM** - IT admins can manage apps solely using MAM and apply app protection policies on devices enrolled with Intune MDM.

+**MAM Without Device Enrollment** - MAM-WE allows IT admins to manage apps using MAM and app protection policies on devices not enrolled with Intune MDM.
+This means Intune can manage apps on devices enrolled with 3rd party Enterprise Mobility Management (EMM) providers or not enrolled with any MDM at all.

+# Benefits of Co-Management

+Co-Management enhances the existing Configuration Manager deployment in the following ways:

+- Conditional Access with device compliance.
+- Intune-based remote actions (restart, remote control, reset).
+- Centralized hub to display device health.
+- Link users, devices, and apps with Entra ID.
+- Modern provisioning with Windows Autopilot.

+# Maximize Your Return on Investment

+**Fast Rollout and Integration**

+Microsoft Intune accelerates time-to-value with a quick rollout of services and devices, ensuring end-to-end integration across the familiar Microsoft stack.

+**Advanced Endpoint Analytics**

+Proactively enhance user experience and track progress against organization and industry baselines with Integrated Endpoint Analytics.
+Utilize Technology Experience Score, Desktop Analytics, Log Analytics, Real-Time Advanced Threat Detection, and Dynamic User Risk Assessment for:

+- Maintaining device performance and health.
+- Data-driven IT management to reduce help desk costs.
+- Leveraging machine learning for recommended security and configuration settings.

+**Deep Microsoft 365 Integration**

+Maximize value from your Microsoft 365 integrated solution with the latest cloud features to protect users' privacy and organization's data and assets.
+Benefit from role-based administration, Graph API, PowerShell, and Cloud Content Optimization for:

+- Unified IT administration experience.
+- Continuous security improvements.
+- Automated app compatibility and software updates.
+- Secure access to managed objects.
+- Capability to extend or build intelligent applications.
+- Sophisticated PowerShell scripts for complex tasks.
+- Cloud content optimization.
+- Increased end-user satisfaction through native platform experiences.